godarklight/concorde/Models/ReadmeModel.txt

 The floor is supposed to be at the same level than the external nose strakes (blade), which puts it slightly above the bottom of the (textured) doors.

-These meshes are not smoothed (solid) :
+The overhead is not smoothed (solid).
-- overhead.
-- engineer panel.
-- blue avionics rack, near the observer seat.

 Pitch